 There is no writing method that is better than the other one, just go for the technique that fits your writing better.
 If you are not sure yet, which writing technique fits you better, here are some pros and cons of both creating styles.

-- It makes the planing of the writing schedule easier
+• It makes the planning of the writing schedule easier

 The downside of plotting

-- All your energy can go in the writing progress
+• All your energy can go into the writing progress

 The downside of pantsing

-- You might question your story idea more often and maybe are more likely to give up in the writing progress
+• You might question your story idea more often and maybe are more likely to give up on the writing progress

 Are you a Plotter or a Pantser?